Intel’s Pohoiki Beach is a neuromorphic computer capable of simulating 8 million neurons

 According to Intel, Loihi processes information up to 1,000 times faster and 10,000 more efficiently than traditional processors, and it can solve certain types of optimization problems with more than three orders of magnitude gains in speed and energy efficiency as compared to conventional CPU operations.
 Moreover, the chipmaker claims that Loihi maintains real-time performance results and uses only 30% more power when scaled up 50 times, whereas traditional hardware uses 500% more power.
 And it says that the chip consumes roughly 100 times less energy than widely used CPU-run simultaneous location and mapping methods.

-“With [Loihi], we’ve been able to demonstrate 109 times lower power consumption running a real-time deep learning benchmark compared to a GPU, and 5 times lower power consumption compared to specialized IoT inference hardware,” said co-CEO of applied brain research and professor at University of Waterloo Chris Eliasmith, whose team was provided access to the Loihi chip.
+“With [Loihi], we’ve been able to demonstrate 109 times lower power consumption running a real-time deep learning benchmark compared to a GPU, and 5 times lower power consumption compared to specialized IoT inference hardware,” said co-CEO of Applied Brain Research and professor at University of Waterloo Chris Eliasmith, whose team was provided access to the Loihi chip.

 Intel says that later this year it will introduce an even larger Loihi system — Pohoki Springs — that will deliver an “unprecedented” level of performance and efficiency for neuromorphic workloads with upwards of 100 million neurons.
 Additionally, the Santa Clara company says it will continue to provide access to its Loihi cloud systems and Kapoho Bay, a Loihi-based USB form factor system, through the Intel Neuromorphic Research Community.